Fusion Acquisition Corp. II (NYSE:FSNB) Hits New 12-Month High at $9.88

-Shares of Fusion Acquisition Corp.
-II (NYSE:FSNB – Get Rating) reached a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $9.88 and last traded at $9.85, with a volume of 2536 shares changing hands.
-The stock had previously closed at $9.85.
+Fusion Acquisition Corp.
+II (NYSE:FSNB – Get Rating) shares reached a new 52-week high during trading on Tuesday .
+The stock traded as high as $9.88 and last traded at $9.87, with a volume of 10242 shares traded.
+The stock had previously closed at $9.86.

 Fusion Acquisition Corp.
 II Stock Performance

-Several institutional investors and hedge funds have recently made changes to their positions in FSNB.
-Penserra Capital Management LLC purchased a new stake in shares of Fusion Acquisition Corp.
-II in the first quarter valued at $50,000.
-PenderFund Capital Management Ltd. lifted its holdings in Fusion Acquisition Corp.
+Hedge funds have recently made changes to their positions in the company.
+Penserra Capital Management LLC acquired a new position in shares of Fusion Acquisition Corp.
+II during the 1st quarter worth approximately $50,000.
+PenderFund Capital Management Ltd. raised its holdings in Fusion Acquisition Corp.
 II by 400.0% in the 4th quarter.
-PenderFund Capital Management Ltd. now owns 6,500 shares of the company’s stock valued at $80,000 after purchasing an additional 5,200 shares in the last quarter.
-Exos Asset Management LLC grew its holdings in shares of Fusion Acquisition Corp.
-II by 3.4% during the first quarter.
-Exos Asset Management LLC now owns 56,893 shares of the company’s stock worth $557,000 after buying an additional 1,894 shares in the last quarter.
-CSS LLC IL purchased a new stake in shares of Fusion Acquisition Corp.
-II during the second quarter worth about $782,000.
-Finally, Dark Forest Capital Management LP raised its position in shares of Fusion Acquisition Corp.
-II by 4.8% in the second quarter.
-Dark Forest Capital Management LP now owns 422,615 shares of the company’s stock valued at $4,145,000 after buying an additional 19,195 shares during the last quarter.
-67.07% of the stock is currently owned by hedge funds and other institutional investors.
+PenderFund Capital Management Ltd. now owns 6,500 shares of the company’s stock valued at $80,000 after acquiring an additional 5,200 shares during the last quarter.
+Exos Asset Management LLC lifted its stake in shares of Fusion Acquisition Corp.
+II by 3.4% during the 1st quarter.
+Exos Asset Management LLC now owns 56,893 shares of the company’s stock worth $557,000 after purchasing an additional 1,894 shares during the period.
+CSS LLC IL acquired a new position in Fusion Acquisition Corp.
+II in the second quarter valued at $782,000.
+Finally, Dark Forest Capital Management LP lifted its position in Fusion Acquisition Corp.
+II by 4.8% during the second quarter.
+Dark Forest Capital Management LP now owns 422,615 shares of the company’s stock worth $4,145,000 after buying an additional 19,195 shares during the period.
+Hedge funds and other institutional investors own 67.07% of the company’s stock.

 Fusion Acquisition Corp.
 II is a blank check company.
 The company was incorporated in 2021 and is based in New York, New York.